Companies on Divorce

 Dividing Business Assets in a Divorce

-An owned company is often one of the most valuable assets in a divorce and it is understandable that you may have concerns about the division of business assets once you have separated legally from your spouse.
+An owned company is often amongst the most valuable resources considered during a divorce.
+It is understandable that you may have concerns about the division of company assets once you have separated legally from your spouse.

-Furthermore, there are often deep emotions connected with a business, which you may have built over many years of hard work, and the changes being proposed may be very difficult to come to terms with.
+Furthermore, there are often deep emotions connected with Dividing Business Assets In Divorce, which you may have built over many years of hard work, and the changes being proposed may be very difficult to come to terms with.

-At Clifford Johnston & Co, we provide practical, commercially minded advice to ensure the optimal outcome, devising a financial settlement that properly reflects your wishes.
+At Clifford Johnston & Co, we provide practical, commercially minded advice to ensure the optimal outcome for the division of company assets in your divorce.

 Will I lose my business if I get divorced?

-If it is not possible to fairly divide the assets of the business, the court does have the power to order that a company be sold.
-However, this is quite rare, especially if the business is the sole or main source of income for one or both parties.
+If fairly Dividing Business Assets In Divorce is not possible, the court may issue a legally binding order that a company be sold.
+However, this is quite rare, especially if the company is the sole or main source of income for one or both parties to the marriage.

-If the business assets are illiquid and difficult to distribute, the court will try to find other ways to achieve a fair settlement.
+If the assets are illiquid and difficult to distribute, they will try to find other ways to achieve a fair settlement.
 For example, the value in the business could be offset against the value of other assets that are easier to sell or divide.

 How we can help

-We offer practical support and advice tailored to your individual circumstances to help remove some of the emotional strain of the divorce process.
+We offer practical family law support and advice tailored to your individual circumstances to help remove some of the emotional strain of the divorce process.

 Our team of leading divorce lawyers can help you achieve an outcome that is agreeable and fair to both parties, giving you one less thing to worry about.